realA10001986/VSR/README.md

 - MP_SHUFFLE_ON: Enables shuffle mode in [Music Player](#the-music-player)
 - MP_SHUFFLE_OFF: Disables shuffle mode in [Music Player](#the-music-player)
 - MP_FOLDER_x: x being 0-9, set folder number for [Music Player](#the-music-player)
+- PLAYKEY_x: Play keyX.mp3 (from SD card), X being in the range from 1 to 9.
+- STOPKEY: Stop playback of keyX file.
+Does nothing if no keyX file is currently played back.
+- INJECT_x: See immediately below.

+#### The INJECT_x command

+This command allows remote control of the VSR through HA/MQTT in the same way as through the TCD keypad by injecting commands into the VSR command queue (hence the name).
+Commands are listed [here](#tcd-remote-command-reference); nearly all with a leading "8" are supported, but are to be entered _minus 8000_.
+For example:

+To set volume level to 10 (8310), issue the following command: **INJECT_310**

+To play "key2.mp3" (8502), issue **INJECT_502**

+To select the 'music1' folder (8051), issue **INJECT_51**

 ### Receive commands from Time Circuits Display